URI:

 some DNA from Ancient Ancestral South Indians.

-The Steppe population came in from grasslands in Eastern Europe
+> The Steppe population came in from grasslands in Eastern

-genetic research identifies that this Steppe ancestry burst into
+Kazakhstan.
+The genetic research identifies that this Steppe

 present-day Hindu caste system, with Steppe DNA correlated with